bsnes-emu/bsnes/docs/guides/import.md

-The Super Game Boy 2 was a Japan-only release that fixed the timing problem of the original Super Game Boy, and included a different set of default borders. higan supports the Super Game Boy 2 base cartridge, so you can use the extra borders, but does not yet emulate the timing change so games still play slightly too fast.
+The Super Game Boy 2 was a Japan-only release that fixed the timing problem of the original Super Game Boy, and included a different set of default borders. higan emulates the Super Game Boy 2 completely, including the timing change.

 Because the Super Game Boy cartridge includes the original Game Boy hardware,